Flor91/Data-engineering-nanodegree/3_dend_spark_data_lakes/P4_Data_Lake/README.md

 - dl.cfg: *not uploaded to github - you need to create this file yourself* File with AWS credentials.
 - etl.py: Program that extracts songs and log data from S3, transforms it using Spark, and loads the dimensional tables created in parquet format back to S3.
 - README.md: Current file, contains detailed information about the project.
-- analytics.py: Contains queries to the dimensional tables to validate correct data pipeline flow.
-- sparkify_notebook.ipynb: Jupyter Notebook created on EMR cluster where program was run, and extracted for review.

 ## ETL pipeline